*As an Amazon Associate we earn from qualifying purchases. The price to you remains the same.

 Sand Capacity: Approx. 650 pounds

-As we all become more aware of the damage excess sun exposure can do, keeping children protected while outside has become a top priority.
+As we all become more aware of the damage excessive sun exposure can do, keeping children protected while outside has become a top priority.
 The KidKraft Cabana Sandbox is unmatched in terms of built-in UV protection.
+The canopy also helps to keep cool on super hot summer days.

 The obvious highlight of this sandbox is the durable canvas cabana.
 The sides of the cabana feature mesh windows for extra circulation and can be rolled up as desired.